 To either activity take at least one large bottle of water.
 Take a jacket or multiple layers and wear closed shoes when trekking to King Kong Viewpoint.
 Although while walking up it won’t be so cold, once you reach the peak and you are waiting for sunrise it will be freezing.
 But when the sun comes up the temperature rises to a more comfortable level.

-Tip: Maps.me is an offline map which allows you to keep track without connection.
+Tip: Maps.me is an offline map that allows you to keep track without connection.
 Like many remote places, connection here is a hit and miss thing.
 The app is free and is a must in certain cases.